MatthewDF/UniquePets/README.md

 ## ***About Animations and Models***
 You should know that there's no harm in replacing models for your characters or pets, but it *can* look funny if the pet and the model aren't well suited to each other.
 This is **most evident** on Avatars and their Bloodpacts.
 Keep that in mind for best results <3
+I've added an 'Animation Patching' tab to help fix this.
+It's not perfect, but you can choose for certain animations to play instead of ALL broken animations.
+Experiment to find what works best for you!

 ## Tips and Tricks
 * If you know what you want to make your pet look like, use the ModelSniffer while near that creature in-game to get its model number, then use that for your model swap.